siwoopark10/ludobots-public/README.md

 In each evolution, any of these 4 mutations could happen.

 ### Parallel Hill Climber
 Parallel Hill Climber allows us to simulatenously train and evolve different robots so that I can start off on various starting points.
 Each robot in the population evolves over several generations.
 The population size and the number of generations can be modified in the `constants.py` file.
-The main loop of this method is to create a child robot from a copy of a parent robot, and to generate mutations in the child robot to see if it outperforms the parent with the modifications.
+The main functionality of this method is to create a child robot from a copy of a parent robot, and to generate mutations in the child robot to see if it outperforms the parent.
 If the child robot performs better, we overwrite the parent robot with the child and continue to evolve and mutate until we reach the maximum number of generations.

 ### Fitness function
 The robot in this assignment is trying to optimize for how far it can crawl in the positive y-direction.
-Thus, the fitness function prefers creatures that end up with the greatest y-position by the time simulation terminates.
+Thus, the fitness function prefers creatures that end up with the greatest y-position by the time the simulation terminates.